Wainberg/ryp/README.md

 - The R interpreter is not thread-safe, so ryp can't be used by multiple Python threads simultaneously.
 (This limitation is shared by rpy2.)
-Within a given Python process, only the first thread to import ryp is allowed to use it;
-  trying to use it from other threads will raise an error.
+Within a given Python process, only the first Python thread to call one of ryp's core functions (`r()`, `to_py()`, or `to_r()`) is ever allowed to call them going forward; trying to call them later from other Python threads will raise an error.
 If you need parallelism, you will need to use one of the following:
   1. Multiprocessing in Python (e.g. via the `multiprocessing` or `pyspark` libraries).
 Behind the scenes, each Python process will use ryp to create its own dedicated R interpreter, which does not interact with any other